Tech Made Simple

 author photo

-Why You Should Never Use Public USB Charging Stations
+Don't Use Public USB Charging Stations without Taking Precautions

-Called juice jacking, hackers modify charging stations with hardware designed to install malware on your phone or tablet.
-Just plugging into a compromised charging station can infect your phone.
+Called juice jacking, hackers could modify charging stations with hardware designed to install malware on your phone or tablet.
+Just plugging into a compromised charging station could infect your phone.

 Both charging ports and charging cables can be used to deliver malware.
-So it’s not your lucky day when you find a power adapter left behind in an outlet or a cable dangling from a public charging port.
-While that cable or power adapter may have been left by an absentminded traveler, it may also be a lure set by a hacker.
-And once a hacker has access to your phone, he or she can control it without your knowledge and steal your data.
+So it’s not your lucky day when you find a power adapter left behind in an outlet or a cord dangling from a public charging port.
+While an absentminded traveler may have left that cable or power adapter, it may also be a lure set by a hacker.
+And once a hacker has access to your phone, they can control it without your knowledge and steal your data.

 Always use the electric outlet and your charger rather than the USB port at charging stations.